Ngā raraungameta mō ngā mōhiohio me ngā mauhanga

 Metadata for information and records

-Different professional communities define the term “metadata” differently and use metadata in different ways.
-Metadata for the information and records management profession refers to descriptive information about the content, context, structure and management of information and records needed now and in the future.
+Different professions use the term ‘metadata’ in different ways.
+In information and records management, metadata refers to descriptive information about the content, context, structure, and management of information and records.

 Benefits of using metadata

 Metadata is a very flexible and powerful tool that serves many purposes.
-Some of the benefits of using metadata include:

-What is included in metadata
+What metadata includes

 Metadata for information and records: